bettyblocks/tracy_web/README.md

 process.
 The actual tracing is done on the specific node where the process runs.

-In the app to be traced, a trace config key must be used to start tracing a request.
-This config key can be put in a HTTP request header, for instance.

-The tracing starts for a process when a helper function is called with a valid tracer configuration key. (e.g.:
+Traces are defined by their "definition".
+Each definition defines which function calls are going to be traced, specified on the module level.
+To start a trace, a process must know its trace "definition" key, and call `Tracy.check_start_trace/1` using this key.
+This key can be put in a HTTP request header, for instance.
+The `Tracy.Plug` extension automatically starts tracing a request whenever the `x-tracy-definition` request header is set to a valid definition key.
-`WebTracer.start_trace("configkey", self())`).

 On the node, the following information is collected for each function that a traced process hits: